bbannour/SPTG/tutorials/testpurpose_selection.md

 To enable the **selection of such sequences** from the model, the **Hit-or-Jump (HoJ)** exploration heuristic — provided as a dedicated function of **SPTG**, inherited from **Diversity** — can be used.
 This heuristic guides symbolic exploration toward specific behavioral goals while avoiding exhaustive exploration of irrelevant paths.

-The main idea of HoJ is to start from a **declared set or sequence of automata constructs**, which may include:
+The user is interested in some behavior which can be seen **a set or sequence of reachable artefacts** during symbolic execution, i.e. coverage goal, which may include:
-- Transitions
+- firing transitions
-- States
+- recahing states
-- Input/output actions or ports
+- evaluation of input/output statements on involved ports.

-and to iteratively explore the symbolic tree to **find a symbolic path** that satisfies the desired coverage goal.
+The main idea of HoJ iteratively explores the symbolic tree to **find a symbolic path** that satisfies this desired coverage goal.

-Once such a path is identified:
+Once such a symbolic path is identified:
 - It corresponds to a **consecutive sequence of transitions** in the automaton.
-- This sequence serves as the **test purpose** for the **SPTG test case generation** process.
+- This sequence can serve as the input **test purpose** for the **SPTG test case generation** process.

 ## 1. Principle of the Hit-or-Jump heuristic

-Assuming the **coverage goal** is a **sequence of transitions** which must be covered in order.
-During symbolic execution, HoJ drives the exploration of the symbolic automaton so that the generated symbolic tree **progressively covers prefixes** of this sequence until full coverage is achieved as illustrated in th the following (Schematic illustration of HoJ trials and coverage progression):
+Assuming the **coverage goal** is a **sequence of (non-consecutive) transitions** which must be covered in order but the HoJ can fill the gaps in between to find the covering symbolic path (if any).
+During symbolic execution, HoJ drives the exploration of the symbolic automaton so that the generated symbolic tree **progressively covers prefixes** of this sequence until full coverage is achieved as illustrated in th the following figure (Schematic illustration of HoJ trials and coverage progression):

 <div style="padding-top: 20px; padding-bottom: 20px;">